 As you can see from the above list of requirements, we were quite successful in my eyes.
 The big area we missed was with the weight, but as I mentioned, that requirement would probably need to be altered and we also have some areas where we could still shave a little bit of weight.
 Anything less than 10 pounds with optics mounted is considered very light in the sniping world, so I am happy with the results.
 The capability of the system is excellent providing all of the desired capability we were looking for in this system.
 No, we did not meet 100% of the requirements, but we did meet 14 of the 16 requirements and overall I think we have come up with a weapon system that would work great in the designated DM/S role.

 Wow!
 Well, if you stuck with me throughout this entire article, then I’m impressed!
 I would have to say this has been a fantastic experiment and a fun project.
 It was especially engaging to go through the entire process of designing a role and creating a set of requirements and then try to meet those requirements.
 The rifle itself ended up being a gem and something we will continue to use here at SC for evaluations, write-ups and other activities for the site.
 I am grateful to all those that helped and contributed to the concept and the project.
 Will it go anywhere beyond this conceptual exercise?
 I don’t know.
-I decided to make this article public domain instead of in the Members area to allow those people in a position to make decisions an opportunity to read about the concept and perhaps give them some additional ideas about organization and deployment possibilities.
+I decided to make this article public domain to allow those people in a position to make decisions an opportunity to read about the concept and perhaps give them some additional ideas about organization and deployment possibilities.
 Of course, I am always happy to answer any questions.

 I apologize if the article got a bit long winded, but hey, hopefully you, the readers, found it enjoyable and useful.
 Stay safe and shoot straight.